-Sophomore point guard James Robinson, added a layup before the half ended, and both teams went to the locker rooms with the Panthers leading 28 - 18.
-Pitt scored 20 of their 28 points in the paint, eight of those points were in transition.
-Wright finished the half with ten points, six rebounds, and five assists.
+Sophomore point guard James Robinson added a layup before the half ended, and both teams went to the locker rooms with the Panthers leading 28 - 18.
+Pitt scored 20 of their 28 points in the paint; eight of those points were in transition.
+Wright finished the half with 10 points, six rebounds, and five assists.

 The Panthers put things into cruise control a little too early, as the Great Danes were able to cut the lead to just seven points with 3:33 remaining in the game.
 Pitt looked to their best player on the afternoon, Cameron Wright.
 His layup on the next possession pushed the lead back to nine, and the Panthers put the game on ice with six consecutive free throws to give them the 58 - 46 win.

 Wright did a little bit of everything for Pitt - 14 points, eight rebounds, and eight assists.
-Senior forward Talib Zanna, chipped in with ten points and pulled down nine rebounds.
-Lamar Patterson went over the 1,000 point mark for his career in the game; his 14 points tied Camerson for the team-high.
+Senior forward Talib Zanna chipped in with 10 points and pulled down nine rebounds.
+Lamar Patterson went over the 1,000 point mark for his career in the game; his 14 points tied Cameron for the team-high.

 After the game Wright talked about Patterson scoring 1,000 points in his career, "Everything he's done...he deserves it."

-Albany was led by D.J.
-Evans; he finished with a game-high 18 points, 15 in the second half.
-Junior forward Sam Rowley, scored ten points and added a team-high eight rebounds for the Great Danes.
+Albany was led by Evans; he finished with a game-high 18 points, 15 in the second half.
+Junior forward Sam Rowley scored 10 points and added a team-high eight rebounds for the Great Danes.
 Albany head coach Will Brown, said that the 2-3 zone surprised him, and that the length and athleticism of the Panthers was hard to overcome.

-Patterson also shared his thoughts about whether or not the non-conference schedule prepared Pitt for ACC play, "It was good.
+Patterson also shared his thoughts about whether or not the non-conference schedule has helped prepare Pitt for ACC play, "It was good.
 We got a lot of pluses out of it...we learned what we needed to do to get better as a team."
-When asked about where the Panthers would finish in the ACC, coach Brown responded, "Top 4."
+When asked about where the Panthers would finish in the ACC, Coach Brown responded, "Top-4."

-The Pittsburgh Panthers will start ACC play this Saturday (1/4) at North Carolina State.
+The Pittsburgh Panthers will start ACC play this Saturday (1/4) at North Carolina State (10-3).